percona/pmm-doc/docs/setting-up/server/dbaas.md

 ## Start PMM server with DBaaS activated

 > **Notes**
+> - In order to start fully working 3 node XtraDB cluster, consisting of sets of 3x ProxySQL, 3x PXC and 6x PMM Client containers, you will need at least 9 vCPU available for minikube.(1x vCPU for ProxySQL and PXC and 0.5vCPU for each pmm-client containers).
 > - DBaaS does not depend on PMM Client.
 > - Setting the environment variable `PERCONA_TEST_DBAAS=1` enables DBaaS functionality.
 > - Add the option `--network minikube` if you run PMM Server and minikube in the same Docker instance.
 (This will share a single network and the kubeconfig will work.)
+> - Add the options `--env PMM_DEBUG=1` and/or `--env PMM_TRACE=1` if you need extended debug details

 1. Start PMM server from a feature branch:

        docker run --detach --publish 80:80 --name pmm-server --env PERCONA_TEST_DBAAS=1 perconalab/pmm-server-fb:<feature branch ID>